hilmicanguven/FRUIT360-Fruit-VegetableClassification/README.md

 ## Introduction

-* [FRUIT360 Dataset](https://www.kaggle.com/moltean/fruits) : This dataset was introduces with this paper: [Fruit Recognition from Images using Deep Learning](https://www.researchgate.net/publication/321475443_Fruit_recognition_from_images_using_deep_learning) .
+* [FRUIT360 Dataset (Download Here)](https://www.kaggle.com/moltean/fruits) : This dataset was introduces with this paper: [Fruit Recognition from Images using Deep Learning](https://www.researchgate.net/publication/321475443_Fruit_recognition_from_images_using_deep_learning) .
 The aim of this paper is to propose a new dataset of images containing popular fruits.
 Total number of images is 90483 (train sample 67692 - test sample 22688).
 Notica that, 103 images consist more than one fruit class).
 Each images is RGB and has 100x100 resolution.
 In our project, we train with RGB images without converting gray-scale.

 * [Keras](https://keras.io/getting_started/) : Keras is an open-source software library that provides a Python interface for artificial neural networks.
 Keras uses TensorFlow or Theano libraries as backend.
 Keras is a powerful and easy-to-use free open source library for developing and evaluating deep learning models.
 We utilizi lots of built-in functions.